schmunk42/gii-template-collection/readme.txt

 Repository, thank you.
 Of course, any templates are appreciated and just leave a comment or mail thyseus@gmail.com

+The following Note _should_ be fixed and _should_ be ignored, but remains until i am sure that it is fixed :)   :

 Please note: When you generate a MANY_MANY Relation inside the model, please make sure that the order the columns in the MANY_MANY table appear in the right Order.
 The left column has to be linked to the Model where the relation is set.
 This is actually